Martin Luther King and the Montgomery Story: Publication history

 Instead of the typical distribution network for comics in those days, which were newsstands, pharmacies, and candy stores, The Montgomery Story was distributed by the Fellowship of Reconciliation among civil rights groups, churches, and schools.
 It was also promoted in pro-Civil Rights publications such as National Guardian and Peace News.
 FoR staff members, particularly Jim Lawson (an African American divinity student at Vanderbilt University) and Glenn Smiley, traveled through the South, giving workshops on nonviolence.
 They would distribute the comic to younger attendees as something to take with them and study.

 At some point not long after its original publication, FoR produced a Spanish version of the comic for distribution throughout Latin America.
 Instead of using the same art as the English edition, the Spanish version is a complete copy of the original, drawn by a different artist.
 125,000 copies were printed, but only a handful of copies of the Spanish version still exist.

 Revival

+Comics writer/editor Joyce Brabner attempted to have the comic reprinted in the early 1990s, but even with funding in place, was unable to find a publisher for it.